nickbrandt/GitLab/doc/administration/auth/smartcard.md

 ## Passwords for users created via smartcard authentication

-The [How we generate passwords for users created via integrated authentication methods](../../security/passwords_for_integrated_authentication_methods.md) guide provides an overview of how GitLab generates and sets passwords for users created via smartcard authentication.
+The [Generated passwords for users created through integrated authentication](../../security/passwords_for_integrated_authentication_methods.md) guide provides an overview of how GitLab generates and sets passwords for users created via smartcard authentication.

 <!-- ## Troubleshooting